darylhawes/fsip/docs/themes.md

 ###### Blocks

 Blocks display a series of data in a loop.
-There are seven major blocks in Alkaline: Comments, Images, Pages, Posts, Sets, Sizes, and Tags.
+There are seven major blocks in FSIP: Comments, Images, Pages, Posts, Sets, Sizes, and Tags.
 For example:

 	{block:Images}
 		{Image_Title}